dannynelson/guitar-quest/README.md

 - heroku scheduler for challenges

 Immediate Features
-- how does user enter credit card info if they are still a temp user
-- lessons checkout (and use credits)
-- subscription checkout
 - send comment and grade in one request.
 Include comment in email that is sent to user
 - password reset email
+- subscription checkout
+- flow of upgrading
+- be able to buy a lesson from a teacher x how does user enter credit card info if they are still a temp user
+- lessons checkout (and use credits)

 Eventually Features
+- saving one card then changin it??
+- handle expired credit cards
+- opt into no auth rather than opt into auth (so that I don't forget to secure pages)
+- add a yearly account option?
 - make credit cards into icons / sprite sheet
 - clean up landing page
 - allow formatting in comments (and display correctly in both emails and piece history)
 - always center quests
 - add facebook login as another option
+- landing page, login and sign up should be a static page, not part of the angular app
+- login in link underlines after click
+- forgot password (and email?) flow
+- hide most of submission guidelines (since once they know once, they won't need to see it again)

 BugFixes / Security
+- what happens if we can't connect to stripe
 - have some way of capturing and tracking all errors that happen on client
 - use boom everywhere
 - separate subscriptions from user?